Great Eastern Highway Safety Upgrade

 It also includes new crossovers to tie into existing driveways for residential and business properties fronting Great Eastern Highway.
 Written notification will be provided to residents, before this work is undertaken.

-Western Power will be installing street lighting to complement the project between May and September.
+Western Power will be installing street lighting to complement the project until September.
 This involves underground cabling, using trenching or directional drilling, and the installation of street light poles.

 It will take some time for all the lights and cabling to be installed and commissioned.
 We expect all street lights to be fully operational by the end of September.

-Changes are being made at the intersection of Great Eastern Highway with Park and Hardey roads.
-From June, road users will only be able to turn left onto the highway from Park or Hardey roads and dedicated U-turn facilities will be provided approximately 260 m along the highway.
+Changes have been made at the intersection of Great Eastern Highway with Park and Hardey roads.
+Road users can now only turn left onto the highway from Park or Hardey roads.
+Dedicated U-turn facilities are provided approximately 260 m along the highway.

-To protect road users and workers, the posted speed limit has been reduced to a maximum of 60 km/h on Great Eastern Highway between Bilgoman and Kintore roads.
+To protect road users and workers, the posted speed limit is reduced to a maximum of 60 km/h on Great Eastern Highway between Bilgoman and Kintore roads.
 This will remain in place for the duration of the works.

-Road users should also expect reductions to 40 km/h to allow for various construction activities, as well as lane closures and occasional side street intersection closures for drainage works, with signed detours in place.
+Road users should also expect reductions to 40 km/h to allow for various construction activities, as well as lane closures and occasional side street intersection closures for drainage works and asphalting, with signed detours in place.

 Please expect occasional delays and follow all roadworks signage.

 General working hours are Monday to Saturday, 7am to 7pm.
-Some work, including traffic management set up, may be conducted outside these hours, subject to approval by the Shire of Mundaring.
-Every effort will be made to minimise disruption to residents living close to the work site.
+Some work, including traffic management set up and asphalting, may be conducted outside these hours, subject to approval by the Shire of Mundaring.
+Every effort is being made to minimise disruption to residents living close to the work site.
 This includes dust suppression and full reinstatement of roads and verges.